Louisa A. Stark, '79

 Dr. Louisa A. Stark is a leader in genetics and genomics education,

 having made notable contributions to the field of science education

 that are of national and international significance.
-She is director
+She is the

-of the University of Utah’s Genetic Science Learning Center.
-She also
+director of the University of Utah’s Genetic Science Learning Center.

-serves the University of Utah as clinical professor of Science
+She also serves the University of Utah as a clinical professor of

-Education and associate director of the School of Medicine’s Community
+Science Education and associate director of the School of Medicine’s

-Engagement Core Center for Clinical and Translational Sciences.
+Community Engagement Core Center for Clinical and Translational

 During her final year in graduate school, she began work with the UCB Hughes Biological Science Education Initiative (HBSEI), promoting science in Denver’s inner-city high schools and conducting professional development workshops for teachers in the area.
 This work sparked her passion for science education and the focus of her career.